 Lack of a Content Strategy

 This is a major miss for organizations.
 A content strategy is your blueprint for how efforts will translate to profits.
 Without a documented plan, lots of challenges can arise.
 It’s like baking a cake with no recipe.
 You know you want a moist, delicious cake but have no clear vision to get there.
-If you want to take one step right now to start selling B2C products with content marketing, then define a strategy!
+If you want to take one step right now to sell B2C products with content marketing, then define a strategy!